Living with Alzheimer's is not easy for anyone.

 Having a toilet alarm installed in the bathroom allows one to keep track of when your loved one gets out of bed in the middle of the night and wanders into the bathroom, preventing any accidents or falls that could happen during this time.
 Accessible toilet alarms consist of an external alert alarm, an integrated sounder, and a pager.
 They are also useful when providing assistance, for example, when changing clothes.

 Install motion sensors in areas such as hallways and bathrooms so that you can monitor your loved one at all times.
 Motion sensors help provide additional safety benefits by preventing trips and falls at night.
 Many people use these in conjunction with other safety monitoring devices such as video cameras and door sensors.

 3. Getting Wireless Bedside Nurse Call Point

 Our best portable nurse call system allows your loved one to immediately alert you when they need assistance—whether from the bathroom or bed.

 You can also set up the alert notification system so that if no response is received after a certain amount of time, an emergency contact is notified.
 That way, if you aren't home or are otherwise unable to attend to them at the time of their request, someone else close by will know about it and be able to respond as needed.

 Why Choose Us?

-Frequency Precision offers reliable and affordable medical alert systems, especially catering to the needs of dementia and Alzheimer's patients.
+Frequency Precision offers reliable and affordable assistive care products, especially catering to the needs of dementia and Alzheimer's patients.
 These include our patented Airlert bed occupancy sensor, as well as convulsion sensor mat alarm, portable nurse call system, and fall detection watches.